imhuaweizhu/data-structure-and-algorithms/README.md

 ### Searching

-1. Linear search
+1. Linear search: O(n)
-2. Binary search
+2. Binary search: O(log_2(n))
-3. Ternary search
+3. Ternary search: O(log_3(n))

 ### Sorting

-1. Bubble sort
+1. Bubble sort:

+Let assume that we want to sort an array in ascending order.

+Operation: In each iteration, starting from the beginning of the array, and compare pairs of adjacent elements and then swapping their positions if they exist in the wrong order.
+This ends up moving the largest element to the end of the array.
+No extra array is used.
+It's called bubble sort because the smaller elements are bubbling up to the  in each iteration

+Complexity: (n-1) + (n-2) + ... +1 = n(n-1)/2, thus is O(n^2).

-2. Selection sort
+2. Selection sort:

+Let assume that we want to sort an array in ascending order.

+Operation: In each iteration, Initialize a minimum and find the minimum element by going through the unsorted part of the array and move the minimum to the beginning of the array.
+No extra array is used.
+It's called selection sort because it selection the minimum of the unsorted part of the array in each iteration.

+Complexity: (n-1) + (n-2) + ... +1 = n(n-1)/2, thus is O(n^2).

 3. Insertion sort

+Let assume that we want to sort an array in ascending order.
+An extra array is defined to save the sorted array.

-4. Merge sort
+7. Merge sort
-5. Quick sort
+8. Quick sort
-6. Counting sort
+9. Counting sort
-7. Radix sort
+10. Radix sort
-8. Heap sort
+11. Heap sort
-9. Bucket sort
+12. Bucket sort

 ### Graph algorithms